seed-labs/seed-labs/lab-setup/docker/README.md

 # Container Files

-Each SEED lab will have a folder called ```Labsetup```, which contains all the container files needed by that lab.
-Since many SEED labs share a similar setup, to avoid duplication, we create this folder to store the standard container files.
+Each SEED lab will have a folder called `Labsetup`, which contains all the container files needed by that lab.
+We have made some base images for SEED labs.
+The are stored in the `docker-images` (in the parent folder).
-Here are the general guidelines how this folder should be used by each SEED lab.

-- Image file (standard): we put several standard container image files in this folder.
-If a SEED lab needs to use one of these standard images without making any change, use a symbolic link to link to the corresponding image inside this folder.

-- If a SEED lab needs to make some changes to a standard SEED container image, it can copy the image file from this folder.

-## For Website

-We will zip all the files together into ```Labsetup.zip```, and link it to the lab's web page.
-The ```zip``` program will automatically replace all the symbolic links with the actual files/folders.
+For each lab, we will zip all the lab setup files into `Labsetup.zip`, and link it to the lab's web page.
+The `zip` program will automatically replace all the symbolic links with the actual files/folders.

+## Manuals

+Manuals are stored inside `documents`.